Scope of privacy notice

 What are the grounds for processing?

 Under data protection law, there are various grounds on which we can rely when processing your personal data.
 In some contexts more than one ground applies.
-We have summarised certain grounds as Legal obligation and Legitimate Interests and outline what those terms mean below.
+We have summarised certain grounds such as Legal obligation, Legitimate Interests, Contract and Consent, and outline what those terms mean below.